canonical/github-runner-operator/docs/how-to/reactive.md

 Note, that the specific revisions/channels in the steps are only marked here for reproducibility, you should adapt the revisions/channels to your needs.

-We assume that you have a machine model (named "machine-model") for the runners and MongoDB, and a Kubernetes (k8s) model (named "k8s-model") for the webhook router.

 ### GitHub Runner flavors

 For this how-to-guide, we decided to have deployed three runner flavors: `large`, `large-arm`, `small` .
 We need